A-Assuncao/playwright-to-exe/README.md

 Right-click [here](https://raw.githubusercontent.com/A-Assuncao/playwright-to-exe/main/requirements.txt) and select "Save link as..." to download the `requirements.txt` file.
 Choose the empty directory where you wish to save it.

 ### Step 2: Configure Dependencies
 Edit the `requirements.txt` file by adding any additional libraries your project requires under section "2".
+Save the file after editing.
 IMPORTANT: Do not remove section "1".
-Save the file after editing.

 ### Step 3: Open PowerShell
-Navigate to your project folder and open PowerShell in that location.
+Navigate to the empty folder where you saved the `requirements.txt` file in step "1" and open PowerShell in that location.

 ### Step 4: Run the Installation Command
 Paste the following command into PowerShell and execute it: